TSL ADVENTURES

 It has been found that these programs improve the academic performance of children, improve their communication skills, increase the confidence and self-esteem of the children and mentor them to become future leaders in their communities.
 Such programs also promote good health and classroom behaviors among participating children.
 Apart from the parents and the children, the community at large also benefit from after school programs.

 For instance, they are able to have a safe and productive time while the children are at the centers.
-Having said that, various federal agencies provide support and resources to centers that provide after school childcare.
+Having said that, various federal agencies provide support and resources to centers that provide after school child care.
 You can explore those options from your respective state agencies.

 Some of the resources you might find helpful include the following: